leap-laboratories/leap_ie/README.md

 Leap provides a number of configuration options to fine-tune the interpretability engine's performance with your models.
 You can provide it as a dictionary or a path to a .json file.

-Typically, you'll only change a few of these – though feel free to experiment!
-The key ones are as follows:

 - **hf_weight** (`int`): How much to penalise high-frequency patterns in the input.
 If you are generating very blurry and indistinct prototypes, decrease this.
 If you are getting very noisy prototypes, increase it.
 This depends on your model architecture and is hard for us to predict, so you might want to experiment.
-It's a bit like focussing binoculars.
+It's a bit like focussing a microscope.
 Best practice is to start with zero, and gradually increase.
-  - *Default*: `1`
+  - *Default*: `0`

 - **input_dim** (`list`): The dimensions of the input that your model expects.
   - *Default*: `[224, 224, 3]` if mode is "tf" else `[3, 224, 224]`